crussell24/Python-For-Data-Science/setup_cheat_sheet.md

 	•	conda install pip
 	•	pip install -r filename.txt
-	⁃	NOTE: used when creating a requirements.txt file with your libraries ⁃	best practice is to create this near where your jupyternote book will be saved
+	⁃	NOTE: used when creating a requirements.txt file with your libraries ⁃	best practice is to create this in the same folder as your jupyter notebook file (.ipynb)

 ### TO INSTALL JUPYTER
 	•	pip install jupyter